l2ol33rt/SCALE_network_public/SCALE15x/network-proposal.md

 ##AV team
-For the AV team we will provide them with 3 network drops(maybe 4 total) per room with a speaker  The drops will be used for camera, laptop video capture device and speaker’s laptop.
+For the AV team we will provide them with 4 network drops per room with a speaker  The drops will be used for camera, laptop video capture device and speaker’s laptop.
 There will be one camera per room with a speaker.
 If there is free ports, one port will be AV network to allow for debugging.
 The speakers laptop will be on a speaker’s vlan.
 At the AV team command center there will be a 24 port switch with a 2gb uplink to the IDF/MDF.
 Also AV team will run their own dhcp server for the AV  network.
 We will not have ipv6 on this network since tech team would not control the ipv4 network.

 ##Wireless
-The network is based on 87 APs with 25 of them  EA8500 and the rest split between wndr3800 and wndr3700v2.
+The network is based on 87 APs split between wndr3800 and wndr3700v2.
 If there are any left over APs a few will be set aside as spares and the others will be placed on the floor for areas that need more capacity.
-The EA8500 is a 802.11AC wave2 based AP that will be used in the ballroom where the largest load will be.
-The EA8500 supports mu-mimo which will allow the AP better performance with large number of connected clients over older APs.

 I will set the power levels a little higher of the 5ghz band so that clients will pick 5ghz more often.

 I will enabled the greatest number of features that the hardware and openwrt firmware supports.
 Below are example of some of the features that I will try to enable.
 - minRSSI(This is used to help older clients move between access points)